bignerdranch/why_elixir/README.md

 Elixir is also a good candidate for running embedded code via [Nerves](http://nerves-project.org/).
 This is not possible with standard Ruby (although it would be with [mruby](https://github.com/mruby/mruby)).

+### Correctness

+Rails' ActiveRecord encourages developers to do all data validation in application code.
+However, validations that depend on the state of the database can *only* be reliably done by the database, using constraints or locks.
+This includes things like:

+-  Does any user have this username right now? (uniqueness constraint)
+-  Does post 5 exist still right now, before I comment on it? (foreign key constraint)
+-  Does this user's account have enough money to cover this purchase right now?
+(CHECK constraint)
+-  Is this rental property reserved for June 8 right now? (`EXCLUDE` constraint on date ranges)

+It's possible to use such constraints with a Rails application, but it's not typical to do so, and the tools don't encourage it.

+Elixir's Ecto database tool embraces database constraints, with built-in support for adding them, catching constraint violations, and turning them back into friendly user-facing error messages.
+In fact, you have to go out of your way to do something like a uniqueness check in application code.

 ## Cons